$19.30 sale price when purchased online

 Highlights

-- Shortlisted for The Women's Prize - Named a most anticipated book by Electric Literature, Publishers Weekly, The BBC, Daily Mail (London), and more A darkly funny, life-affirming debut novel following five women from a once illustrious Iranian family as they grapple with revolutions personal and political.
+- Shortlisted for The Women's Prize - Named a Most Anticipated Book by Electric Literature, Publishers Weekly, The BBC, Daily Mail (London), and more A darkly funny, life-affirming "joy of a debut novel" (David Mitchell) that follows five women from three generations of a once illustrious Iranian family as their lives are turned upside down.

 - About the Author: Sanam Mahloudji is an American writer born in Tehran and based in London.